tournament-js/interlude/api.md

 # Interlude API
-For document brevity, $ is assumed to be the require placement of interlude, fn/f/g/h are assumed to be function names, anything ending in s is an array, and x is related to xs by being an element of.
+For document brevity, $ is assumed to be the require placement of interlude, fn/f/g/h are assumed to be function names, anything ending in s is an array, and when applicable, x is related to xs by being an element of.

 ## Common
 ### $.id(x) :: x